segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 > warning "Deprecation Notice"
 > Due to Salesforce retiring certain APIs on May 31, 2023, Segment is deprecating this destination.
 During the week of April 24, 2023, Segment will create an instance of the [Salesforce (Actions)](/docs/connections/destinations/catalog/actions-salesforce/) destination for each version of the Salesforce classic destination in your workspace.
 >
-> Settings will be migrated automatically, but you must take additional action to ensure they are properly enabled.For more information, see [Migrating from Salesforce Classic](/docs/connections/destinations/catalog/actions-salesforce/#migrate-from-salesforce-classic)
+> Settings will be migrated automatically, but you must take additional action to ensure the destination is properly enabled.For more information, see [Migrating from Salesforce Classic](/docs/connections/destinations/catalog/actions-salesforce/#migrate-from-salesforce-classic)
 >
+> For questions or issues, or to opt out of the automatic upgrade, contact [friends@segment.com](mailto:friends@segment.com).
 Segment's Salesforce destination allows you to create and store leads and records for other objects in Salesforce Sales Cloud.